 - giving the name of the Crew and its sponsor

 - indicating the Crew is a part of and subscribes to the By-Laws, Policies and Procedures of Scout Canada

 - as to the number and titles of the officers of the Crew

 - on the duties of these officers

 - as to the term the officers serve

 - on election procedures for officers

 - on resignations and how replacements are elected or appointed

 - on meetings

 - on dues

-- on uniform and activity dress

-The following is an example of a set of by-laws.
+The following is an example of a set of bylaws.
 When reading these by-laws, your Crew should keep in mind that it will be trying to write by-laws to suit its specific needs and Crew theme.